WarpWing/GreenQuestChat/README.md

 > GPT-4 isn't perfect and still has risks of hallucinations.
 All listed topics are implemented but not guaranteed to be as succinct as a human response.

 # To Do List
 - [ ] Benchmark Mistral 8x7b vs GPT4 on Gaia Dataset.
 While GPT4 is better, Mistral 8x7b could be better for cost if Mistral has sufficient answering capabilities.
-Both are Sparse MoE anyways.
 - [ ] Work on implementing KnowledgeGraphs instead of Vector Search Engines for more accurate queries.
 - [ ] Look into Query Routing based on Query Type.
 View [this](https://docs.llamaindex.ai/en/stable/examples/query_engine/RouterQueryEngine.html#) for future reference.
 - [ ] Look into testing frameworks for RAG pipelines.
 I would like to use [Ragas](https://docs.ragas.io/en/stable/index.html) but still evaluating metrics and working on writing proper Q/A sets for datasets.
 It's on the backburner